 8VAC20-131-240.
-Administrative and support staff; staffing requirements.
+Staffing Requirements for Administrative and Support Staff

-- A. Each school shall have at a minimum the staff as specified in the Standards of Quality with proper licenses and endorsements for the positions they hold. - B. The principal of each middle and secondary school shall be employed on a 12-month basis. - C. Each elementary, middle, and secondary school shall employ school counseling staff as prescribed by the Standards of Quality.
-School counseling shall be provided for students to ensure that a program of studies contributing to the student's academic achievement and meeting the graduation requirements specified in this chapter is being followed. - D. Each member of the school counseling staff in the counseling program for elementary, middle, and secondary schools shall spend at least 80% of his staff time during normal school hours in direct counseling of individual students or groups of students. - E. A middle school classroom teacher's standard load shall be based on teaching no more than the instructional day minus one planning period per day or the equivalent with no more than 150 students or 25 class periods per week.
-If a middle school classroom teacher teaches more than 150 students or 25 class periods per week, an appropriate contractual arrangement and compensation shall be provided. - F. The secondary classroom teacher's standard load shall be based on teaching no more than the instructional day minus one planning period per day or the equivalent with no more than 150 students or 25 class periods per week.
-If a secondary school classroom teacher teaches more than 150 students or 25 class periods per week, an appropriate contractual arrangement and compensation shall be provided. - G. Middle or secondary school teachers shall teach no more than 150 students per week; however, physical education and music teachers may teach 200 students per week.
-If a middle or secondary school physical education or music teacher teaches more than 200 students per week, an appropriate contractual arrangement and compensation shall be provided. - H. Each elementary classroom teacher shall be provided at least an average of 30 minutes per day during the students' school week as planning time.
-Each full-time middle and secondary classroom teacher shall be provided one planning period per day or the equivalent, as defined in 8VAC20-131-5, unencumbered of any teaching or supervisory duties. - I. Staff-student ratios in special education and career and technical education classrooms shall comply with regulations of the board. - J. Student support positions as defined in the Standards of Quality shall be available as necessary to promote academic achievement and to provide support services to the students in the school.
+A. Each school shall have at a minimum the staff as specified in the Standards of Quality with proper licenses and endorsements for the positions they hold.

+B. The principal of each middle and secondary school shall be employed on a 12-month basis.

+C. Each elementary, middle, and secondary school shall employ school counseling staff as prescribed by the Standards of Quality.
+School counseling shall be provided for students to ensure that a program of studies contributes to the student's academic achievement and meets the graduation requirements specified in this chapter being followed.

+D. The counseling program for elementary, middle, and secondary schools shall provide a minimum of 60% of the time for each member of the school counseling staff devoted to counseling students.

+E. A middle school classroom teacher's standard load shall be based on teaching no more than the instructional day minus one planning period per day or the equivalent with no more than 150 students or 25 class periods per week.
+If a middle school classroom teacher teaches more than 150 students or 25 class periods per week, an appropriate contractual arrangement and compensation shall be provided.

+F. The secondary classroom teacher's standard load shall be based on teaching no more than the instructional day minus one planning period per day or the equivalent with no more than 150 students or 25 class periods per week.
+If a secondary school classroom teacher teaches more than 150 students or 25 class periods per week, an appropriate contractual arrangement and compensation shall be provided.

+G. Middle or secondary school teachers shall teach no more than 150 students per week; however, physical education and music teachers may teach 200 students per week.
+If a middle or secondary school physical education or music teacher teaches more than 200 students per week, an appropriate contractual arrangement and compensation shall be provided.

+H. Each elementary classroom teacher shall be provided at least an average of 30 minutes per day during the students' school week as planning time.
+Each full-time middle and secondary classroom teacher shall be provided one planning period per day or the equivalent, as defined in 8VAC20-131-5, unencumbered of any teaching or supervisory duties.

+I. Staff-student ratios in special education and career and technical education classrooms shall comply with regulations of the board.

+J. Student support positions as defined in the Standards of Quality shall be available as necessary to promote academic achievement and to provide support services to the students in the school.

-Standards of Quality Staffing Requirements
+Comparison of Staffing Standards

-From Chapter 13.2 Standards of Quality (§ 22.1-253.13:1)